 “During the shoot,” Ulliel opines, “I had this sort of woozy impression — which I think the editing heightens — of losing any point of reference, of a temporal and geographic ambiguity that reflects Bertrand’s mental state.
 As the character loses his footing, so does the viewer.”

-The film’s direction and coverage contributes to our identification with the character of Bertrand — tracking forward, a snowy road seen from inside a vehicle, rooms laid out along a hotel corridor like so many threats… The camera is almost subjective.
+The film’s direction and coverage contribute to our identification with the character of Bertrand — tracking forward, a snowy road seen from inside a vehicle, rooms laid out along a hotel corridor like so many threats… The camera is almost subjective.
 Jacquot notes, “I often, but not systematically, filmed Gaspard from behind.
 And once the camera glides over his shoulder, and we see what he sees, it’s as if we’ve penetrated his mental universe.”

 A Mysterious Attraction